jakobib/daia2016/finding-availability.md

 # Summary and outlook

-*TODO: notes to text*

-...what does it means to be available

-*Important criteria: OPEN API by design, public access, no IP or contract restriction "hackability".*
+The Document Availability Information API provides a defined method to query the current availability of documents via HTTP.
+Based on a conceptual model of documents, items, services, and limitations the API helped to define availability independent from fuzzy ideas of a "general availability", free-text fields, and other ILS oddities.
+By now there are DAIA services for six different ILS and more than 60 libraries use the API productively.

+Despite this success, the original vision of DAIA is far from fulfilled.

+* On a closer look, however, this success is limited and far from the origina
+  vision: Most DAIA servers are hidden and none are advertised as public service.

 1. DAIA does not come from vendor or if so (BIBDIA) vendor does not advertise DAIA

 2. Libraries do not advertise DAIA as public service but only use it internally

+*Important criteria: OPEN API by design, public access, no IP or contract restriction "hackability".*

+3. Exising services in production are limited to DAIA 0.5

 - International adoption and independent implementations in other ILS?
 (VZG will probably implement DAIA at Kuali OLE but what about other sofware).
 More clients?

 - Make DAIA endpoints more popular also to third parties

-- service levels to better descripe properties of a DAIA server (or just 1.0)?

 - Rule learned: no API implementation without specification, no specification without implementation (at least of a client).
 Sure throw-away prototypes